 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / June 21, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against ACADIA Pharmaceuticals Inc. ('Acadia' or 'the Company') (NASDAQ:ACAD) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / November, 14 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Longeveron Inc. ("Longeveron" or "the Company") (NASDAQ:LGVN) for violations of the federal securities laws.

 If you are a shareholder who suffered a loss, click here to participate.

 We also encourage you to contact Brian Schall of the Schall Law Firm, 2049 Century Park East, Suite 2460, Los Angeles, CA 90067, at 310-301-3335, to discuss your rights free of charge.
 You can also reach us through the firm's website at www.schallfirm.com, or by email at firstname.lastname@example.org.

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.